October 01, 2016

 “You could feel the energy and emotion in the tightly packed stadium.”

 That was how Ryan Nathan described the opening ceremony of the recently concluded 2016 Summer Olympics in Rio de Janeiro, Brazil.

 Nathan, a sophomore from Glastonbury, Conn., was in Rio for the historic event, working as a hospitality intern for NBC at the Belmond Copacabana Palace, a luxury hotel located on Rio’s Copacabana Beach.

 Nathan first heard of the Olympic opportunity a year ago and quickly pursued it.
-A lengthy application process and several video interviews later, he "sure enough got the position," he remembered.
+A lengthy application process and several video interviews later, he “sure enough got the position,” he recalls.

-"For my first time going abroad, I couldn't have imagined a better place to go than this lively, breathtaking city," he said.
+“For my first time going abroad, I couldn’t have imagined a better place to go than this lively, breathtaking city,” he says.

 When not on the job, Nathan spent his time attending Olympic sporting events.
 He watched Michael Phelps earn gold in the men’s 200-meter individual medley; had front-row seats to see Kerri Walsh Jennings and April Ross compete against Italy in beach volleyball; and saw Laurie Hernandez and Simone Biles in the balance beam final.

-"I didn't know a single person going into Susquehanna, and through meeting people from all different walks of life, similar to the individuals I didn't know going into this internship, I ultimately became better at getting along quickly with people," he said.
-"I will be forever grateful for this tremendous experience, and I know that it sharpened my communication skills, an asset that will help me in any area of work."
+“I did not know a single person going into Susquehanna, and through meeting people from all different walks of life, similar to the individuals I didn’t know going into this internship, I ultimately became better at getting along quickly with people,” he says.
+“I will be forever grateful for this tremendous experience, and I know that it sharpened my communication skills, an asset that will help me in any area of work.”